dwiel/talon_community/README.md

 ## Context activation

-When adding new commands, try to scope their context as narowly as possible.
+When adding new commands, try to scope their context as narrowly as possible.

 The implementation of a flexible way to determine context activtion is a work in progress.
 For the time being: